top of page

 HOW DO WE DEVELOP FUTURE SOCCER PLAYERS?

 The fact is that kids do not play in the same way that adults do.
-We have yet to see a group of 5 or even 7 year old kids - without serious adult intervention - go out on a soccer field and organize themselves into a set formation with set positions playing 11 players vs. 11 other players and then play a game.
+We have yet to see a group of 5 or even 7 year old kids - without serious adult intervention - go out on a soccer field and organize themselves into a set formation with set positions playing 11 players vs. 11 other players and then play an organized game.
 If you put a child out on the field with goals and a soccer ball what is the first thing they want to do?
 Score goals!

 As a result, and this is backed by a lot of research from the current best European soccer nations and others around the world on what is the best way to develop a kids’ love for and skill in soccer, we play with smaller numbers on the field.
 This gives kids more chances to do what they want: score goals.